S&P 500 ends at highest in two months; Alphabet up after hours

 Dow Chemical (DOW.N) rose 5.1 percent to $49.92 after its results, while the S&P materials index .SPLRCM jumped 2.8 percent and led the S&P sector gains along with the industrials .SPLRCI, also up 2.8 percent.

-In another sign of diminished concerns, the CBOE Volatility Index .VIX - the market's favored barometer of volatility - closed at a 2-month low.
+In another sign of diminished concerns, the CBOE Volatility Index .VIX - the market's favoured barometer of volatility - closed at a 2-month low.

 "Corporate earnings certainly helped because the season started off sort of sluggish and you had some nice surprises today," said Eric Kuby, chief investment officer at North Star Investment Management Corp. in Chicago.